RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 in map-mode, where the defined interaction elements will be mapped to existing html on the page.
 Read more about the 2 view modes on the [User interface page](/ui).

+## Process-Page

+One critical property of the process-page is the `local_prefix_path`.
+It sets a prefix for all instances (json descriptions of process, bridges, openapi files) and scripts (client module, support modules).

+In case an instance url specifies a relative path instead of an absolute url, this prefix will be used to resolve the path.
+Note that if the prefix_path starts with a `/` it will be resolved relative to the domain of the page, otherwise it will be resolved relative to the path of the process-page.

 ## Process

 A process defines a set of __services__, which describe how the user can interact with external services.